MrVeit/Veittech-UnigramPayment/README.md

 ### Initializing backend components

 Before you start testing the library in your project, you need to set up the base, without which it will not work.
-To do this, it is necessary to run locally Server API and Telegram Bot, in which the logic of payments will be conducte.
+To do this, it is necessary to run locally `Server API` and `Telegram Bot`, in which the logic of payments will be conducte.

 To do this, you need to make a clone of the Server API repository that is written in Node.js:
 ```